Don-Heal/DonaldHeal_T1A3/Readme.md

 Run the script from the src file to install relevent gems and run application.
 ## Dependencies

-This application requires the use of ruby and gems gems
+This application requires the use of ruby and gems you can find a script in the src file that will insall them for you.

 - gem colorize 0.8.1